About the Observatory and Knowledge Hub

-- As a whole, these observations from Indigenous Knowledge holders across Northern Alaska coastal communities provide a broad-scale view of changing coastal conditions—and ultimately impacts—at the community scale.
+- As a whole, these observations from Indigenous Knowledge holders across northern Alaska coastal communities provide local perspectives of changing coastal conditions—and ultimately impacts—at the community scale.

-- We weave connections among Indigenous and scientific perspectives by putting local observations in the context of scientific measurements of ice and ocean conditions.
+- We weave connections among Indigenous and scientific perspectives by putting local observations in the context of scientific measurements of ice, ocean and weather conditions.

-Kaktovik, Kotzebue, Point Hope, Point Lay, Wainwright, Utqiaġvik, and Wales are part of the AAOKH network.
+Kotzebue, Point Hope, Wainwright, Utqiaġvik and Kaktovik are currently part of the AAOKH network.

 We support local observers in communities across coastal Arctic Alaska.
-AAOKH’s observers provide regular observations about sea ice, wildlife and coastal waters.
-They are also trained to use scientific instruments to regularly measure water properties.
+AAOKH observers provide regular observations about sea ice, wildlife, weather and coastal waters.
+Some observers also utilize scientific instruments provided by AAOKH to regularly collect oceanographic measurements.

 Steven Patkotak, Wainwright observer

 Big ocean shows itself with so much ice gone.
 Huge lead and waves makes for snap, crackle, and pop.
 Landfast [ice] keeps breaking away.

 Now we’re lucky to start ice fishing in October.
 By the time the river is safe the fish have already spawned.